sterpe/mass-effect/README.md

 - World for the purpose of this rule is defined to mean any "landable" game area, i.e., planets, moons, other vessels.
 - Feros, Noveria, Virmire, and Therum are worlds under this rule.
+However on Feros and Noveria you may return to the Normandy and do whatever, swap squad, buy supplies, change equipment, chat, etc., so long as the _Normandy_ does not "lift off".
 - Citadel and Pinnacle Station are exempted from this rule as Hub areas.